IBM/merlin-docs/docs/guides/platform/Upgrade_IBM_i_Modernization_Engine_for_Lifecycle_Integration.md

 Wait until ibm-cloudpak operator shows an error about intersecting operator groups.
 This is how you will know the operator group patch completed successfully.
 Then delete the ibm-cloudpak operator instance and operator in current project.
 3. Change the subscription channel to v2, and wait for the install to complete.
 ![Patch operator subscription](../../images/upgrade/patchOperatorSubscription.png)
+4. If you installed the Merlin operator using the manual upgrade strategy, [follow these steps to manually upgrade the operator](./guides/platform/upgrade_merlin_operator).

 ## Upgrading the installed applications
 There are two possible cases you can be in when you are upgrading the applications.